abiodunarabaa/abiodunarabaa.github.io/README.md

 Data Analyst	| May 2020 – October 2022 </br>
 Access Bank Plc </br>
 •	Developed a linked sheets MS Excel solution for ATM GL reconciliation, reducing manual effort by 15%. </br>
-•	Designed and developed Power BI for weekly cash deposit analysis and communicating with stakeholders, enabling effective 		personnel allocation and service delivery.</br>
+•	Designed and developed Power BI for weekly cash deposit analysis and communicating with stakeholders, enabling effective 		personnel allocation and service delivery.
-•	Implemented a linked sheets MS Excel system for timely delivery of ATM performance reports, resulting in faster fault resolution.</br>
+•	Implemented a linked sheets MS Excel system for timely delivery of ATM performance reports, resulting in faster fault resolution.
-•	Collaborated with the team to develop interactive dashboards using Power BI, enabling users to access real-time data insights. </br>
+•	Collaborated with the team to develop interactive dashboards using Power BI, enabling users to access real-time data insights.

-Assistant Branch Service Manager | September 2017 – May 2020 </br>
+Assistant Branch Service Manager | September 2017 – May 2020
-Access Bank Plc </br>
+Access Bank Plc
 •	Provided technical support to staff members, troubleshooting software and hardware issues efficiently. </br>
 •	Assisted in managing and maintaining the branch balance sheets, ensuring data integrity and security. </br>
 •	 Led a team in sharing data insights, automating tasks, and streamlining processes. </br>